Roy Helu: 2013 season

 Helu returned from injury and secured his place as the second string running back behind Morris during the 2013 preseason.
 In a 45–41 Week 7 win against the Chicago Bears, he recorded his first multi-scoring game, recording three touchdowns.
 He appeared in all 16 games.
 He finished with 62 carries for 274 rushing yards and four rushing touchdowns to go along with 31 receptions for 251 receiving yards.

 2014 season

 In 2014, Helu had almost no competition for the second-string running back job, and won it easily over fellow running backs Silas Redd, Evan Royster, Chris Thompson, and Lache Seastrunk.
 In the 2014 season, he appeared in 14 games.
 He finished with 40 carries for 216 rushing yards and one rushing touchdown to go along with 42 receptions for 477 receiving yards and two receiving touchdowns.

 Oakland Raiders

 On March 10, 2015, Helu signed a two-year contract worth over $4 million with the Oakland Raiders.
 In the 2015 season, Helu appeared in nine games.
 He had 17 carries for 39 rushing yards to go along with nine receptions for 75 receiving yards and one receiving touchdown.

-He was placed on the team's injured reserve list on July 29, 2016, ending his season, and was waived from the team a few days later.
+Helu was placed on the team's injured reserve list on July 29, 2016, ending his season, and was waived from the team a few days later.